OI-wiki/i18n/docs/ds/block-list.md

 [Big String POJ - 2887](http://poj.org/problem?id=2887)

 Solution:
 This is a very simple template problem.
-Code is shown as below:
+The code is shown below:

 ```cpp
 #include <cctype>